Welded steel sculptures by Rebecca Welz

 - Duet, 15″ x 40″ x 5″, 2017

 Welz is a New York City-based artist whose interests range widely through the fields of sculpture and design.
 She has studied biomimicry in Belize, guided furniture-design students in Guyana, and founded the Association of Women Industrial Designers.
-Welz’s work is included in private and public collections around the world.?We are also thrilled to be exhibiting these sculptures in our showroom at 200 Lex from January 25th, 2018.
+Welz’s work is included in private and public collections around the world.

 Images of works courtesy of June Kelly Gallery.
 Installation image by Lawton Mull.